Nikhilsingh8804/Microsoft_Rewards/README.md

 4. Headless mode (slow)

 Enter your choice and the script will execute the Microsoft Rewards Bot in the selected mode.

+## Credentials

+To fill in your credentials for the Rewards_VPS, you need to use the `accounts.json` file.
+Fill in your Microsoft account email and password in the respective fields.
+Make sure to save the file before executing the script.